Servoy/fullcalendarcomponent2/README.md

 Documentation
 -------------
-See the [Wiki](https://github.com/Servoy/fullcalendarcomponent2/wiki) for the available documentation
+See the [NG1 FullCalendar Wiki](https://github.com/Servoy/fullcalendarcomponent/wiki) for the available documentation.

 Feature Requests & Bugs